9 Tips For Winter Driving In Your Mobility Vehicle

 Top Tips To Keep You Safe In Your Mobility Vehicle This Winter

-The ground may have seen his shadow a couple of weeks ago but you still have a lot of time left of driving your mobility vehicle this winter.
+The groundhog may have seen his shadow a couple of weeks ago, but you still have a lot of time left of driving your mobility vehicle this winter.
 He may say we will have spring in six weeks but depending on where you live in Canada, the snow may stick around for awhile after March 21.
 Warmer winter temperatures potentially mean slippery roads, poor visibility and we could still get the odd cold snap here and there.

 Staying safe while driving your mobility vehicle in the winter is absolutely critical.
 There are a lot of tips on how to be safe while driving in the winter.
 Here are the top 10 tips we liked from Manitoba Public Insurance, CAA and the Canada Safety Council.

 If you are seeking a wheelchair accessible vehicle in Winnipeg, reach out today!
 We are here to help you find the perfect mobility vehicle for your particular needs.